Table of Contents

 }

-The user of gets function in the above code should be avoided due to buffer overflow vulnerability here.
+The user of the gets function in the above code should be avoided due to a buffer overflow vulnerability.
 This is most likely to come up during static analysis code checks.

 How to prevent client code quality risk?